Pithikos/Geoexplorer/README.md

 and Foursquare.

-Full documentation both for developers and users can be found in the doc folder.
+Full documentation both for developers and users can be found in the *doc* folder of the project.
+The full API is there as well.